dereuromark/cakephp-shim/docs/Features.md

 ### Debugging
-Use `Configure::write('App.monitorHeader', true);` to assert, that all controller actions don't (accidentally) sent any headers prior to the actual response->send() call.
+Use `Configure::write('Shim.monitorHeader', true);` to assert, that all controller actions don't (accidentally) sent any headers prior to the actual response->send() call.
 It will throw an exception (ShimException) in debug mode, and trigger an error in productive mode.